grafana/k6-docs/src/data/markdown/translated-guides/en/03 Test authoring/02 Recording a session/02 Har converter.md

 If you are recording a user session of a website, by default, you'll record all the HTTP requests that your website uses.
-This includes requests from the third-party tools that your site uses, e.g. analytics tools, Facebook, Twitter, Support Widgets, CDNs, et cetera.
+This includes requests from the third-party tools that your site uses, e.g. analytics tools, Facebook, Twitter, Support Widgets, CDNs, etc.

 You should remove these third party requests: